Namibia

 Current Status: Partially Adopted

 Lastly, individuals who perform non-attest functions, such as accounting, tax, and business consulting, may voluntarily join the Namibia Institute of Professional Accountants (NIPA) and be subject to the institute’s rules and regulations, which include investigative and disciplinary procedures.
-NIPA reports that its procedures mostly align with the SMO 6 best practices, but improvements could be made to its investigative processes and liaison with relevant external agencies.
+NIPA reports that its procedures mostly align with the SMO 6 best practices, but improvements could be made to related administrative processes, liaison with relevant external agencies, and regular review of the procedures.
+NIPA has indicated that it plans to make recommendations for improvement by July 2023.

 Current Status: Partially Adopted